roeibajayo/MemoryCore/README.md

 ✔ Support for joint execution for GetOrSetAsync methods, so only 1 runs concurrently. 🔥

-✔ Support for IMemoryCahce intrerface.
+✔ Support for IMemoryCache interface.

 ✔ Dependency Injection ready.